damianhakert/damianhakert.github.io/source/posts/2016-04-17-getting-started-with-gitlab-and-digitalocean.html.md

 Begin by setting up the domain name you would like to use for your GitLab instance.
 Learn [how to set up domain names on DigitalOcean](https://www.digitalocean.com/community/articles/how-to-set-up-a-host-name-with-digitalocean) if you want to use DigitalOcean's nameservers.

 >**Note:**
-If you don't have a domain name at your disposal, you can just use your droplet's IP address.
+If you don't have a domain name at your disposal, you can just use your droplet's IP address, but GitLab will not be able to send emails.

 Once your domain name is configured correctly, you need to adjust some values on the actual VPS instance.
 Log into your droplet as root through SSH, and open the GitLab configuration file with your text editor: